MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-migration-issues.md

 ## Shared Dataverse environments

 The Dual Write framework doesn't support linking two finance and operations app environments to the same Dataverse environment.
-If you have a Dataverse environment that is shared with both a finance and operations app and a current Human Resources environment, you must either duplicate or split the Dataverse environment.
+If you have a Dataverse environment that is shared with both the following items, you must either duplicate the Dataverse environment or split it:

+- A finance and operations app
+- A current Human Resources environment

 ## Environment type requirements